asymptotik/asymptotik-drag-and-drop/README.md

 hydrogen-drag-and-drop
 =================

 iOS drag and drop toolkit with support for UIScrollView, Drag Shadow generation, Drag Source and Drop Zones by either subclassing or wrapping UIView.
-The HyDragAndDropManager also uses the common delegate pattern to allow a wide varienty of drag and drop scenarios.
+The HyDragAndDropManager also uses the common delegate pattern to allow a wide varienty of drag and drop scenarios and accepts any continuous UIGestureRecognizer class for drag recognition.
 Additionally, the system works with the UIPasteboard as a means of data passing for the drag and drop operation.

 The current limitation to the library is that drag and drop takes place for object that are associated with a root view.
 In practice this simply limits draging across UIWindows.